IguanaFix/reseller-api-auth-example/README.md

-#IguanaFix Reseller API Authentication Example
+#IguanaFix Reseller API Authentication Examples

-This project holds example code on how to generate a one time password for IguanaFix's Reseller API in Java.
+This project holds code examples on how to generate a one time password for IguanaFix's Reseller API in Java and NodeJs.
 You can find the API documentation [here](https://iguanafixresellerapi.docs.apiary.io).

 In pseudocode the password generation can be implemented as follows: